Optimal projection to improve parametric importance sampling in high dimension: Importance Sampling

 \section{Importance Sampling}

 We consider the problem of estimating the following integral:

-where $\XX$ is a random vector in $\RR^n$ with probability density function (pdf) $f$, and $\phi: \RR^n\rightarrow\RR_+$ is a real-valued, non-negative function.
+where $\XX$ is a random vector in $\RR^n$ with Gaussian standard pdf $f$, and $\phi: \RR^n\rightarrow\RR_+$ is a real-valued, non-negative function.
+If one were to relax this Gaussian standard assumption, one would need to look for covariance matrices in a different auxiliary set, see Remark \ref{rem3.2}.
 The function $\phi$ is considered as a black-box function which is potentially expensive to evaluate, which means the number of calls to $\phi$ should be limited.
-We also assume that $f$ is the standard normal density: this is not a theoretical limitation as we can in principle always come back to this case by transforming the vector~$\XX$ with isoprobabilistic transformations (see for instance~\citet{LiuDerKiureghian_MultivariateDistributionModels_1986,HohenbichlerRackwitz_NonNormalDependentVectors_1981}).

-Importance Sampling (IS) is a widely considered approach to reduce the variance of the classical Monte Carlo estimator of $E$.
+IS is a widely considered approach to reduce the variance of the classical Monte Carlo estimator of $E$.
 The idea of IS is to generate a random sample $\XX_1,\ldots,\XX_N$ from an auxiliary density $g$, instead of $f$, and to compute the following estimator:

 with $L=f/g$ the likelihood ratio, or importance weight, and the density $g$, called importance sampling density, is such that $g(\xx)=0$ implies $\phi(\xx) f(\xx)=0$ for every $\xx$ (which makes the product $\phi L$ well-defined).
 This estimator is consistent and unbiased but its accuracy strongly depends on the choice of the auxiliary density $g$.
-It is well known that the optimal choice for $g$ is (\citet{bucklew2013introduction})
+It is well known that the optimal choice for~$g$ is \cite{bucklew2013introduction}

 Indeed, for this choice we have $\phi L = E$ and so $\hat E_N$ is actually the deterministic estimator~$E$.
 For this reason, $g^*$ is sometimes called zero-variance density, a terminology that we will adopt here.
 Of course, $g^*$ is only of theoretical interest as it depends on the unknown integral $E$.
-However, it gives an idea of good choices for the auxiliary density $g$, and we will seek to approximate~$g^*$ by an auxiliary density that minimizes the distance between~$g^*$ and a given parametric family of densities.
+However, it gives an idea of good choices for the auxiliary density $g$, and we will seek to approximate~$g^*$ by an auxiliary density that minimizes a distance between~$g^*$ and a given parametric family of densities.

 In this paper, the parametric family of densities is the Gaussian family $\{g_{\mm, \Sigma}: \mm \in \RR^n, \Sigma \in \mathcal{S}^+_n\}$, where $g_{\mm, \Sigma}$ denotes the Gaussian density with mean $\mm \in \RR^n$ and covariance matrix $\Sigma \in \mathcal{S}^+_n$ with $\mathcal{S}^+_n \subset \RR^{n \times n}$ the set of symmetric, positive-definite matrices: